conalryan/c/c-programming-language.md

 1. Keyword:
 - Keywords are pre-defined or reserved words in a programming language.
 - Each keyword is meant to perform a specific function in a program.
-- Keywords are referred names for a compiler, they can’t be used as variable names..
+- Keywords are referred names for a compiler, they can’t be used as variable names.
 You cannot redefine keywords.
 - However, you can specify text to be substituted for keywords before compilation by using C/C++ preprocessor directives.
 - C language supports 32 keywords which are given below:
 ```c